neverlosecc/source2gen/README.md

 ### Using the generated SDK

+TOOD: "sdk-filler" doesn't exist. is it sdk-static?

 The sdk depends on a file/module called "source2gen_user_types".
 This file has to be provided by the user and expose all types listed in [types.hpp](sdk-filler/types.hpp).
 If you don't intend to access any of these types, you can use [types.hpp](sdk-filler/types.hpp) as "source2gen_user_types.hpp".

 TOOD: document exact file/module name per language
 TOOD: document language standard requirements

 ## Getting Started